tomdu3/CI-project-1/README.md

 * The Symptoms Page has the information regading the general four symptoms of the smiling depression.
 * The Awareness Page has four videos related to the smiling depression.
 2. As someone who suffers of smiling depression, I want the information I seek to be easily accessible and relevant.
+* The navigation bar is clearly defined and easily navigabale for users to find and use.
+* The footer menu is easy to use with recognizable icons on small screens and the text indication on bigger screens.
 3. As someone who suffers of smiling depression, I want to easily be able to find info about the Institute for Wellbeing and make contact.
+* On all pages there's a section with info about location with the accompanying image and Google Map.
+The first three pages have a Contact Us section and button that leads to the last Contact Us Page with a form to contact the Institute for Wellbeing.

 #### Goals of a Person working/living with someone suffering of smiling depression
 1. As someone who is working/living with a depressed person, I want to factually correct and relevant information about smiling depression and its symptoms.
+* The Home Page has a few general information about the smiling depression.
+* The Symptoms Page has the information regading the general four symptoms of the smiling depression.
+* The Awareness Page has four videos related to the smiling depression.
 2. As someone who is working/living with a depressed person, I want the information I seek to be easily accessible and relevant.
+* The navigation bar is clearly defined and easily navigabale for users to find and use.
+* The footer menu is easy to use with recognizable icons on small screens and the text indication on bigger screens.
 3. As someone who is working/living with a depressed person, I want to easily be able to find info about the Institute for Wellbeing and make contact on behalf of the person suffering of smiling depression.
+* On all pages there's a section with info about location with the accompanying image and Google Map.
+The first three pages have a Contact Us section and button that leads to the last Contact Us Page with a form to contact the Institute for Wellbeing.

+### Manual Testing
+#### Common Element Testing
+Manual testing was conducted on the following elements that appear on every page:
+* Navigation Bar with a **hover** effect highlights the chosen menu.
+The current menu is indicated by the underlined effect on a link.

+* Clicking on a link on Navigation bar gets a user to the chosen page.
 ### Validator Testing

 - HTML